 The Fundraising Ask for Business Sponsorships

-Understanding and articulating the ways in which prospective sponsors benefit from working with your organization is very important.
-This becomes the foundation for selling sponsorship opportunities.
+Attracting event sponsors is another important development task.
+Understanding and articulating the ways in which prospective sponsors benefit from working with your organization is very important and becomes the foundation for selling sponsorship opportunities.
 Everyone likes to help out a great cause; however, companies are looking for a win-win relationship when investing in your organization.
 Be sure to explain exactly how sponsoring your cause or event will provide value to the businesses you are prospecting.

 So The Ask for local sponsors is similar to a personal ask, but should always focus on the benefits to the sponsoring organization.
 In the above step on Adding a Personal Touch, remind the small business of why their participation in the cause is a great step to further give back value to the local community.
 Some examples include: